effectivecore/core/readme.md

 - security improvement.

-To update the system in manual mode, you need to go to its official website effcore.com and download the latest distribution kit in the form of an archive.
+To update the system in manual mode, you need to go to its official website effcore.com and download the current version of the distribution kit in the form of an archive.
 Next, you should unpack the downloaded archive locally.
 Important: among the unpacked files you will find half-empty directories "modules" and "dynamic" which must be removed before copying to the web server!